Croatian euro coins

+An assortment of Croatian euro coins in 2022, reflecting a variety of national symbols.

-The Croatian euro coins are a set of euro coins currently being minted by the Croatian Mint since July 2022.
-They are the official euro coins with the national motif of Croatia.
+The Croatian euro coins are a set of euro coins being minted by the Croatian Mint since July 2022.
+They are the official euro coins with the national motifs of Croatia.
 The euro was introduced as a replacement for the Croatian kuna on 1 January 2023.
 The kuna and the euro were in dual circulation until 14 January 2023 in order to aid the gradual transition to the euro.
 Prices were displayed in both currencies from 5 September 2022 until 31 December 2023.
 The euro coins were made available for purchase on 1 December 2022.
-Each package cost 100 kunas (13.28 euros).

-Remaining kuna coins could be exchanged in all banks, Croatian Post offices and the Croatian Financial Agency (Fina) until 31 December 2023.
+Each package cost 100 kunas (€13.28).Remaining kuna coins could be exchanged in all banks, Croatian Post offices and the Financijska agencija until 31 December 2023.
 Since that period, only the Croatian National Bank (HNB) has continued handling exchanges.
-Kuna banknotes can be exchanged indefinitely, while kuna coins can be exchanged until 31 December 2025.

-As of October 2022, there were approximately 420 million euro coins minted with the Croatian national motif.
+Kuna banknotes can be exchanged indefinitely, while the deadline to exchange kuna coins expired on 31 December 2025.
+As of October 2022, there were approximately €420 million coins minted with the Croatian national motif.